 Yes, for small-area concrete pouring, you can vibrate concrete by hand using a hand screed or concrete hammer to eliminate air bubbles.
 This can achieve the same effect as using a mechanical vibrator.

-A concrete vibrator is the machine used to vibrate concrete, coming in various sizes and power sources for construction purposes.
+A concrete vibrator vibrates concrete and comes in various sizes and power sources for construction purposes.

 What thickness should you vibrate concrete?